AAlab1819/ProjectTeam02-A/README.md

 100  100 | 0.000999928  |  0.00400019
 100  100 | 0.000999928  |  0.000999928
 ```
-At the graphs below blue line indicates the Greedy Solution while the orange one is DP Solution.
-Here the vertical line means time, while the horizontal line means N or B depends on which Graph you are looking.<br>
-The first one is N to Time<br>
+The first one is N to Time:<br>
 ![NtoTime](https://github.com/AAlab1819/ProjectTeam02-A/blob/master/NtoTimeGraph.PNG)<br>
-The second one is B to Time<br>
+The second one is B to Time:<br>
 ![BtoTime](https://github.com/AAlab1819/ProjectTeam02-A/blob/master/BtoTimeGraph.PNG)<br>
+Here we can see the easier one to understand is Greedy Solution, because it is very straightforward (keep taking the cheapest cuts until we cannot take anything else).
+The Knapsack approach seems faster (15 vs 31 ms), but if the initial amount of Bitcoins we have is a very big number, we might run into some memory or time limit problems.
+In conclusion, if a problem is solvable by greedy, why not? <br>